Online Calculator: Isaac Newton's Orbits

 1) We have used NASA's data for our pre-set values for the solar-system galactic force-centre and satellite perigees and orbital periods, but they are a little out.
 You will notice that whilst the total energy (E) is identical at the orbital perigee and apogee, it rises (or falls) very slightly between '0°<θ<90°' and returns again between '90°<θ<180°'.
 You will also notice that this variation differs (slightly) for each satellite.

-This is how we know that the calculation is correct (the total energies are identical at the perigee and apogee) but the data is not; the total energy varies (very slightly) between the major and minor axes but unequally for each satellite.
+This is how we know that the calculation is correct (the total energies are identical at the perigee and apogee) but NASA's data is not; the total energy varies (very slightly) between the major and minor axes but unequally for each satellite.

 2) You will notice a celestial body called Hades in the list of force-centres.
 This is the name CalQlata has adopted for our Milky Way galactic force-centre, for reasons of brevity.
 Its perigee and orbital period are based upon NASA's data, but its mass has been calculated (by CalQlata) using Newton's laws of orbital motion.
-It is not included in the satellite lists because Hades is not a satellite; it is travelling away from the last 'Big-Bang' in a straight line.
+It is not included in the satellite lists because Hades is a linear orbit satellite; it is travelling away from the last 'Big-Bang' in a straight line.

 3) All of the theory used here can be studied in Laws of Motion.